ssrikantan/az-ad-app-integration/oAuth-2.0-implicit-grant.md

 ![GitHub Logo](/images/implicitgrant.png)

 Clicking on 'Request Token' button takes the user to the Sign in page.
 On completion, the access Token is received.
+Unlike with the Open ID Connect Flow, there are no ID Tokens or Refresh Tokens returned.

 See below
 ![GitHub Logo](/images/accesstoken4.png)

 ## 4. Use the access token returned above as a 'bearer token' to invoke the API.
 See below.
 The REST API has parsed the access/JWT Token to retrieve the user name and returned that in the response